-Under Watford's internal underwriting policy, it is required that management ensures there is no exposure to unreasonable risk concentrations.
+Under Watford's internal underwriting policy, it is required that management ensures there is not excessive exposure to risk concentrations.
 In conjunction with the contract reviews, the CRO collates and maintains data sufficient to assess the common risk drivers and monitor concentrations of risk.
 The Risk Management Report also contains a summary of the portfolio against the concentration limits and recommendations for any actions to be taken.
-Concentration limits in respect of the underwriting portfolio include limiting Watford's occurrence Probable Maximum Loss ("PML") from a property catastrophe by region and other single man made disaster scenarios to a maximum of 10% of capital.
+Concentration limits in respect of the underwriting portfolio include limiting Watford's occurrence Probable Maximum Loss ("PML") from a property catastrophe by region and other single man-made disaster scenarios to a maximum of 10% of capital.

-It is also possible for material risk concentrations to arise in Watford's investment portfolio without proper mitigation and oversight.
-In order to reduce these the company limits single-name investment aggregations to a maximum of 7.5% of Long Market Value.
+It is also possible for material risk concentrations to arise in investment portfolios without proper mitigation and oversight.
+In order to reduce these Watford limits single-name investment aggregations to a maximum of 7.5% of Long Market Value of the HPS non-investment grade portfolio as a whole.